0xVolt/cemetery-of-culture/README.md

 Here's a really effective cheat sheet to help understand flow of the git process of pushing code.

 ![](./assets/git-cheat-sheet.png)
+*Note: Make sure when dealing with images and markdown files, always - and I mean **ALWAYS** - use relative paths that begin with `./`.*

 ###### What follows is the steps to successfully collaborate on a GitHub repo for any beginner to Git and GitHub.